 Download the following PDF handout on the process for receiving your benefits at Clark State:

-Complete the Veterans Enrollment Certification online or download the Veterans Enrollment Certification card PDF and return it to the veterans services specialist in the Sara T. Landess Technology and Learning Center (TLC), Room 114B.
+Complete the VA Benefits Enrollment Reporting Request or download the Veterans Enrollment Certification card PDF and return it to the veterans services specialist in the Sara T. Landess Technology and Learning Center (TLC), Room 114B.
 Any student using a VA educational benefit will need to complete this card each semester enrolled in classes at Clark State.

 Veterans Foundation Scholarship